 Full Stack Development - An Overview

-Full stack development refers to the development of a website or an application on front end and back end (also known as client end and server end).
-A full stack developer intern's salary ranges from ₹ 5,000 - ₹ 30,000 per month.
+Full stack development refers to the development of a website or an application on the front end and back end (also known as client end and server end).
+A full stack developer intern's salary $1,02,911 per year.
 The exact pay for a full stack developer intern depends on many factors like the company, experience, skillset, etc.

 What Do Full Stack Developer Interns Do?